caente/caente.github.com/_posts/2017-02-23-quick-and-dirty.md

 shapeless.Generic[(Int, String)]{type Repr = shapeless.::[Int,shapeless.::[String,shapeless.HNil]]}
 ~~~

-That means that when we want to find the genric representation of a tuple `(Int,String)`, what we get as a returned type is `Int :: String :: HNil`, the same can be said of a case class:
+That means that when we want to find the generic representation of a tuple `(Int,String)`, what we get as a returned type is `Int :: String :: HNil`, the same can be said of a case class:

 ~~~
 val hl = (1,"a")